GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 # Work Log

+## 4/14/2023
+After resting the whole night, I have tried to create another function that computes for the work experience score using the increment, which was put to good use later on.
+I then recoded some parts of the score sheet UI, redefining some of the procedure in constructing it.
+I eventually finished the score sheet UI, with its autoscoring feature which I will need to adapt for other positions, as well. <u title="to-do">What's left is to complete the RUD parts of the CRUD system in the score sheet, applicant data, and job data forms.</u> Likewise, I will also have to generalize the search feature for many kinds of data/data sets.
+I will also need to optimize and cleanup some of the PHP code, for easier maintenance and debugging later on.

+## 4/13/2023
+At dawn, I tried to complete most of the scoresheet UI.
+I continued it in the office.
+I started to add to the data structure returned when the MPaSIS load application dialog queries for the initial data sets (list of matching applications and positions), though adding more joins proved to be a bit tedious.
+I was able to create up to 3 joins for the job applications,joining Person with Job_Application, ENUM_Educational_Attainment, and ENUM_Civil_Status.
+I will continue the joins later on.
+Likewise, as I tried to fill-in the education and training DisplayEx's in the score sheet, I was able to create two functions that simplified the computation of education and training final scores.
+I would have created it if there was still enough time.
+Also, these cold symptoms that worsened a bit in the afternoon slowed my progress significantly.
+I hope to finish more tomorrow.

 ## 4/12/2023
 Today, I have decided to implement the scoresheet on another page/view different from the applicant data form.
-I have made a few changes on some of the -Ex classes to accommodate some of the features of the page, although I mostly made a few "hacks" on the code whenever I'm feeling lazy on the design of the code. <u class="to-do">I would probably optimize in a few days</u> after I get to work most of MPASIS.
+I have made a few changes on some of the -Ex classes to accommodate some of the features of the page, although I mostly made a few "hacks" on the code whenever I'm feeling lazy on the design of the code. <u title="to-do">I would probably optimize in a few days</u> after I get to work most of MPASIS.
 I have also added a new style on the fields that make a textbox display only the bottom border.
 I also used the DisplayEx class as a sort of frame to group some fields and display elements together.
 I am taking a bit of inspiration from the looks of Google Forms, as those fields are looking quite nice, each one surrounded by boxes with rounded corners.
 I have finished almost half of the scoresheet form and I am still thinking of where to put most of the other elements left to implement.
 Just so I can track my own work, here are some of the things I have changed/added:

 * DisplayEx.setVertical() now works even if there is no label
 * Added InputEx.setBlankStyle() to implement a textbox with only the bottom border